 Linda Gray

-2014 Republican candidate for District 1 of the Arizona House of Representatives.
-She was also a member of the Arizona State Senate from 2005 to 2013.
+Republican Linda Gray was a 2014 candidate for District 1 of the Arizona House of Representatives.
+Gray was a member of the Arizona State Senate from 2005 to 2013.
 She was elected to represent the 10th District in 2004 and re-elected in 2006 and 2008.

 Center for Arizona Policy